pinot-contrib/pinot-docs/operators/operating-pinot/server-startup-status-checkers.md

 There are some caveats to note here:

 * `realtimeConsumptionCatchupWaitMs` must still be set.
 This checker will only wait as long as the value for `realtimeConsumptionCatchupWaitMs`.
 * This checker will not ever recompute end offsets after it starts.
-With high realtime volume, you will still be behind.
+With high real-time volume, you will still be behind.
 This means if your server takes 8 minutes to startup and have this checker become healthy, you will be 8 minutes behind and rapidly consuming data once the server starts serving queries.

 ## Freshness Based Segment Checker&#x20;

 The strictest checker Pinot offers is the freshness based one.
 This works similarly to the offset checker but with an extra condition.
 The actual events in that stream must meet a minimum freshness before the server is marked as healthy.
-This checker provides the best freshness guarantees for realtime data at the expense of longer startup time.
+This checker provides the best freshness guarantees for real-time data at the expense of longer startup time.

 ```
 # this is the default, 10 minutes.